|

 George liked to explore caves.

 When he was 20, he inherited Mount Vernon.
-That made him on of the largest land holders in Virginia.
+That made him on of the largest landholders in Virginia.
+Washington added new land until Mount Vernon covered over 8,000 acres.

-George Washington married Martha Dandridge Curtis.
+George Washington married Martha Dandridge Custis.
 He was 26 and she was 27.
 She was a widow and had two children.

 He was about six feet two inches tall and weighed abut 175 pounds.
-Later in life his weight went up to about 200 pounds.
+Later in life his weight went up to about 220 pounds.
+His shoe were size 13.
+(More recently, historians said he was six foot tall and that his body had been measured in his casket with his toes pointing downward so it measured two extra inches.)

 National Archives and Records Administration

 He had no children of his own.
-He did adopt his wife's two children from a previous marriage.
+He did adopt his Martha's two children from her previous marriage.

-President Washington was the only president who was unanimously elected.
+President Washington was the only president who was unanimously elected president by the electoral college.
 He ran unopposed for both terms.

 George Washington's Vice President was John Adams (1789-1797).